JuankFullStak/JuankFullStak/README.md

 Software Engineer and FullStack Developer
 -----------------------------------------

 Seasoned software engineer since 2015.
 Experienced in diverse frameworks and languages.
 Currently building Aureio (aureio.com), a startup symbolizing perfection through the golden ratio and quality craftsmanship.
 Passionate about creating well-designed software solutions that combine technical excellence with aesthetic elegance.
-Open to collaborations on innovative projects."
+Open to collaborations on innovative projects.

 *   🌍  I'm based in Havana, Cuba
-*   🖥️  See my portfolio at [aureio.com](http://aureio.com)
+*   🖥️  See my Startup at [aureio.com](http://aureio.com)
 *   ✉️  You can contact me at [juancarloscfg2013@hotmail.com](mailto:juancarloscfg2013@hotmail.com)
 *   🧠  I'm learning KMP